microsoft/onnxruntime/docs/tutorials/csharp/stable-diffusion-csharp.md

 To run locally:

 - [Visual Studio](https://visualstudio.microsoft.com/downloads/) or [VS Code](https://code.visualstudio.com/Download)

-- A GPU enabled machine with CUDA EP Configured.
-This was built on a GTX 3070 and it has not been tested on anything smaller.
+- A GPU enabled machine with CUDA or DirectML on Windows
+    - Configure CUDA EP.
 Follow [this tutorial to configure CUDA and cuDNN for GPU with ONNX Runtime and C# on Windows 11](https://onnxruntime.ai/docs/tutorials/csharp/csharp-gpu.html)
+    - Windows comes with DirectML support.
+No additional configuration is needed.
+Be sure to clone the [`direct-ML-EP`](https://github.com/cassiebreviu/StableDiffusion/tree/direct-ML-EP) branch of this repo if you choose this option.
+    - This was built on a GTX 3070 and it has not been tested on anything smaller.

 To run in the cloud with Azure Machine Learning: